ellisp/ellisp.github.io/_posts/2016-01-23-nzis-estimates.md

    - NZIS2011
    - Distributions
    - R
 description: I use Random Forests to create estimated income distributions for small (sometimes non-existent) subsets of the New Zealand population, using the 2011 New Zealand Income Survey.
+The estimated distributions are showcased in an interactive web app.
 image: /img/0026-rf.gif
 socialimage: http://ellisp.github.io/img/0026-rf.gif
 category: R
 ---
 <style>
-               #scaled-frame { width: 900px; height: 880px; border: 0px; }
+               #scaled-frame { width: 960px; height: 910px; border: 0px; }
                #scaled-frame {
                zoom: 0.75;
                -moz-transform: scale(0.75);